 Grant a role to multiple members at once

-When several identities need the same permissions, BackupPlanIamBinding manages them as a group.
+When several identities need identical permissions, BackupPlanIamBinding manages them as a group for that specific role.

 import * as pulumi from "@pulumi/pulumi";